muskanasmath/DataStructures-Algorithms/README.md

 # DataStructures-Algorithms
-this repository contains information on data structures and algorithms and can be used for SWE roles
+this repository contains information on data structures and algorithms and can be used for preparing for software engineering roles.